arpitv970/understanding-backend/Node JS Notes/02 Understanding Basics/03_Understanding_execution.md

 # Understanding Event driven Code Execution

-- The order of execution of code is not necessarily the order of the code written, for example the `fs.writeFileSync('message.txt', joining);` would execute after the *response code* (code below) it
+- The order of execution of code is not necessarily the order of the code written, for example the `fs.writeFileSync('message.txt', joining);` would execute after the *response code* (code below it).
 - Thus here are two implications:
   - Send a *response* does not mean that event listener are dead
   - If we do something in the event listener, that should influence the response